OpenLocalizationTestOrg/azure-docs-pr-test.ko-KR/articles/hdinsight/hdinsight-hadoop-create-linux-clusters-curl-rest.md

                        "storm",
                        "spark"],
                        "metadata": {
-                           "description": "The type of the HDInsight cluster to create."
+                           "description": "hello type of hello HDInsight cluster toocreate."
                        }
                    },
                    "clusterName": {
                        "type": "string",
                        "metadata": {
-                           "description": "The name of the HDInsight cluster to create."
+                           "description": "hello name of hello HDInsight cluster toocreate."
                        }
                    },
                    "clusterLoginUserName": {
                        "type": "string",
                        "metadata": {
-                           "description": "These credentials can be used to submit jobs to the cluster and to log into cluster dashboards."
+                           "description": "These credentials can be used toosubmit jobs toohello cluster and toolog into cluster dashboards."
                        }
                    },
                    "clusterLoginPassword": {
                        "type": "securestring",
                        "metadata": {
-                           "description": "The password must be at least 10 characters in length and must contain at least one digit, one non-alphanumeric character, and one upper or lower case letter."
+                           "description": "hello password must be at least 10 characters in length and must contain at least one digit, one non-alphanumeric character, and one upper or lower case letter."
                        }
                    },
                    "sshUserName": {
                        "type": "string",
                        "metadata": {
-                           "description": "These credentials can be used to remotely access the cluster."
+                           "description": "These credentials can be used tooremotely access hello cluster."
                        }
                    },
                    "sshPassword": {
                        "type": "securestring",
                        "metadata": {
-                           "description": "The password must be at least 10 characters in length and must contain at least one digit, one non-alphanumeric character, and one upper or lower case letter."
+                           "description": "hello password must be at least 10 characters in length and must contain at least one digit, one non-alphanumeric character, and one upper or lower case letter."
                        }
                    },
                    "clusterStorageAccountName": {
                        "type": "string",
                        "metadata": {
-                           "description": "The name of the storage account to be created and be used as the cluster's storage."
+                           "description": "hello name of hello storage account toobe created and be used as hello cluster's storage."
                        }
                    },
                    "clusterWorkerNodeCount": {
                        "type": "int",
                        "defaultValue": 4,
                        "metadata": {
-                           "description": "The number of nodes in the HDInsight cluster."
+                           "description": "hello number of nodes in hello HDInsight cluster."
                        }
                    }
                },